jrochkind/texts/search_compare/article.md

 Primo performed somewhere in between Summon and EDS.

-Of the non-discovery solutions, Scopus was quite fast, pretty much as fast as Summon, and with less variation in response times.
+Of the non-discovery solutions, Scopus was quite fast, pretty much as fast as Summon.
 EBSCOHost traditional API's speed will depend on exactly what EBSCO databases you choose to include.
 However with the set of around 40 we chose to include, EBSCOHost traditional was surprisingly slightly faster than EDS, perhaps because it did not require the multi-request auth process.
 EBSCOHost still had some pathologically slow outlying responses however.

 ## Further research directions?

 All code used to do this experiment is open source and designed to be easily re-usable.
 Someone else -- if they could get access to all the products -- could do this experiment again to see if they get the same results, or change the configuration of the various products to see if that changes the results.

-Although I'm interested in how configuration choices may have changed our results, I suspect a trial done much like this one -- with 5 or more products compared -- would probably still result in no significant preferences detected.
+Although I'm interested in how configuration and limiting choices may have changed our results, I suspect a trial done much like this one -- with 5 or more products compared -- would probably still result in no significant preferences detected.

 It might be somewhat more useful if you were able to limit the options considered to only two products, to make it easier to get a large enough sample size.

 Alternately, it might be useful to do a comparison _only_ with librarians participating -- it may be that patrons are just not able to predict their actual long-term preferences or benefits from an artificial experiment like this.
 As an example of a comparison using only subject-specialist librarians, see Bietila and Olson, "Designing an Evaluation Process for Resource Discovery Tools" in _Planning and Implementing Resource Discovery Tools in Academic Libraries_, IGI Global 2012.
 Or the slides from a NISO presentation by Bietila, available open access at: http://www.niso.org/news/events/2012/nisowebinars/discovery_and_delivery/

 Whether focusing on subject experts or not, whether in an experiment similar to this one or not, libraries will continue to have a need to evaluate and compare discovery and article search products.
 And often, especially if you plan to use product API's with your own UI, it will be beneficial to focus on search results rather than presentation -- to compare in a normalized presentation (whether blinded or not), rather than using vendors' native interfaces with very different UI's.
-I hope the `bento_search` rails gem may prove useful in allowing rapid development of testing or prototyping environments for such examinations.
+I hope the `bento_search` rails gem may prove useful to people in allowing rapid development of testing or prototyping environments for such examinations.

 Another option possible with the `bento_search` tool would be deploying multiple products in an actual production application, using an ["A/B Testing"](http://en.wikipedia.org/wiki/A/B_testing) approach to give provide different users with different search products, and tracking analytics to try and determine which product seemed more useful (say, which product resulted in more clicks on results).